This site contains affiliate links to products. As an Amazon associate, I earn from qualifying purchases. Please read my disclosure for more info.

 (See my detailed article here for more information on laundry products.)

-See my DIY recipe here for naturally-scented foaming hand soap that is cheap AND easy to make yourself.
+This DIY recipe for naturally-scented foaming hand soap is cheap AND easy to make yourself.

 I haven’t found another store-bought brand as “clean” & cost effective as the DIY method!

 Blue Lizard is mineral based and good for water activities, and Block Island is a great organic everyday sunscreen that’s light and non-greasy – perfect to wear under makeup.
 Both are fragrance free.